Can You Sue for Bullying at Work and Claim Compensation?

 You can be eligible to make a workers’ compensation claim for any physical or psychological harm (like workplace harassment) that causes you to experience a loss.
 Depending on your circumstances, you could:

-- Lodge a workers’ compensation claim to receive weekly benefits and financial support for your recovery.
+- Lodge a workers’ compensation claim to receive weekly payments and financial support for your recovery.

 - Claim a lump-sum impairment payout for long-term or permanent damage.